yashitanamdeo/bridge/README.md

 # bridge
 Bridge will be a Real-time Chat Messaging App with Authentication &amp; SMS Notification
 <br>
-This project is in progress..
+This project is in progress...
 <br>
 Readme is to be updated sooner!!!